ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 terminates, even if aborted abruptly.

-Céu tracks the interaction of native calls with pointers and requires finalization clauses to accompany them:
+Céu tracks the interaction of native calls with pointers and requires `finalize` clauses to accompany them:

 - If Céu **passes** a pointer to a native call, the pointer represents a **local** resource that requires finalization.